erlage/rad/README.md

-# Tard
+# Trad

-Tard is a frontend framework for Dart.
+Trad is a frontend framework for Dart.
 It's inspired from Flutter and shares same programming paradigm.
 Which means, again, you'll be working with Widgets and tress.
-Don't worry, widgets in Tard are similar to Flutter widgets but in many ways more flexible.
+Don't worry, widgets in Trad are similar to Flutter widgets but in many ways more flexible.

-Let's take a look at one of the widget from Tard:
+Let's take a look at one of the widget from Trad:

 ```dart
 class HomePage extends StatelessWidget